fboxwala/weatherpatterns/README.md

 name has to be in the format `city,code` where code is the [ISO 3166 country code](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes).

 Otherwise, just hit "Run" to generate some pretty pictures!

+Credits to [arocho's PyCarribean workshop](https://github.com/arocho/generative-art-workshop) for inspiration for this project.

 Some examples of drawings that weatherpatterns generates: